 To support my ultimate guide on how to invest in commodities, I’ve pulled together the following comprehensive list of commodities.

 I’m not declaring these commodities are all safe investments.
+This isn’t advice about what to invest in now.
 Rather, this list should simply give you an idea of the vast range of metals, foods and resources which are traded around the world.

 List of Fossil Fuel Commodities